JohnStarich/ee461l/Proposal.md

 ### Group Member Contribution

-The team worked together to design each of the diagrams included in this proposal, but the drawn out diagrams were completed as follows:
+The team worked together to design each of the diagrams included in this proposal, but the drawn out diagrams and written sections were completed as follows:

+* Team - class diagram, motivation, user stories
 * John - compilation of powerpoint, project architecture
 * Josue - use case diagram, libraries description
-* Cesar - state chart diagram,
+* Cesar - state chart diagram, tentative timeline, testing plan
 * Jeremy - mock ups, feasibility